Making Connections with Nature and the Environment

 In the decade since Richard Louv's book Last Child in the Woods took the country by storm, educators, parents, health providers, conservationists, and administrators have been rethinking the nature/child relationship.
 Research is showing us the powerful positive impact on the health and well-being of children when they are connected to their environments.
 Environmental educators in particular have been instrumental in creating awareness, programs, and opportunities for children of all ages to connect with the natural world, knowing that our future depends on ecologically literate citizens who will have a sense of ownership and stewardship of the earth.
 A No Child Left Inside movement has been spawned as a result.

 Of primary importance in these efforts is making sure children are engaged in the natural world.
-Here are 7 favorite ways from our Ecological Teaching and Learning graduate program faculty:
+Here are 7 favorite ways from Lesley science faculty:

 1. Allow children unfettered time in the natural world.